Romuald Rajs: War crimes

 The activity of PAS-NSW, under the command of Rajs, against the ethnic Belarusians in the region of Białystok encouraged many Belarusians to view the communist government as less hostile to them than the Polish underground.

-In April 1946 he ordered to shoot over a dozen captured Public Security and Milicja Obywatelska personnel.
+In April 1946 he ordered the murder of over a dozen captured Public Security and Milicja Obywatelska personnel.

 Arrest and execution

-From August 1946 Rajs' brigade was dispersed, and divided into small teams.
+From August 1946 Rajs's brigade was dispersed, and divided into small teams.
 In October 1946 Rajs disbanded the brigade, and went to his family in Elbląg.
 In November 1948 he was detained, and though he managed to escape, was later captured again.
 Rajs attempted to collaborate with the communists, and provided information on the structure of anti-partisan underground.
-However, the communists put him on trial, sentenced him to death, and executed him in late 1949.
+However, the communists put him on trial.
+Rajs was found guilty of massacring Belarusian civilians and sentenced to death by shooting.
+He was executed in late 1949.

 Memory in post-communist era

 In 1995, the Warsaw District Military Court annulled the 1949 death sentence, as his actions were seen by the court as under the circumstances of force majeure.
 However, in the opinion of Belarusians this was the rehabilitation of a murderer.
 In March 1997 relatives of Rajs' victims appealed to the Białystok court to overturn this verdict.
 The initial inquiry that was launched that determined that the victims were not involved in the structure of the communist state and that therefore Rajs' crimes were classified as crimes against humanity.
 In 2002 this case was taken over by the newly formed Institute of National Remembrance (IPN), whose local prosecutor collected evidence which showed that the motivation for the crimes was ethnic hatred.
 However, the investigation into these crimes was closed in 2005 on the grounds that perpetrators were deceased.
 In closing the case in 2005, the IPN stated that "it must be stated categorically that the murder of [Belarusian] wagon-drivers and the pacification of [Belarusian] villages in January–February 1946 cannot be seen as part of the battle for an independent state, since they bear the marks of genocide".
 This recognition by the IPN of the crimes of a cursed soldier against national minorities was exceptional.

 Rajs remained relatively obscure until his memory was taken over by the National Radical Camp (ONR), a nationalist group, which actively promotes him as a hero.
 Since 2015 posters of Rajs are displayed in Independence day marches by the group's supporters.
 Along the border with Belarus, glorification of Rajs has become a way to express anti-Belarusian sentiments.
 During late 2015, the ONR placed his name on several public and private buildings in which Belarusians live in Hajnówka and elsewhere.
 Since 2016, a march to commemorate Rajs is held by ONR in the town.
 While Rajs is promoted by the nationalists in Poland, he is repudiated by Belarusian minority in Poland and Polish mass media.